Google self driving car painted by artist Anna Vaught of Austin, TX

 How Do You Determine Liability in an Autonomous Vehicle Crash?

-In today’s world, when a crash happens, it almost always involves two actual drivers (if not more).
+In today’s world, motor vehicle accidents almost always involve two (if not more) drivers.
 Liability falls on the shoulders of one of these drivers.

-In a world where a crash involved a driverless vehicle and a vehicle driven by a human, however, liability may be harder to determine.
-Rather than relying on a driver’s statements, insurance companies may begin to more heavily weigh information provided by electronic control modules in vehicles, otherwise known as “black boxes.”
+In a world where a crash involves a driverless vehicle and a vehicle driven by a human, however, liability may be harder to determine.
+In cases of self driving car crashes, rather than relying on a driver’s statements, insurance companies may begin to more heavily weigh information provided by electronic control modules in vehicles, otherwise known as “black boxes.”

-It is also possible that the burden may fall on the manufacturer’s shoulders to prove that its vehicle did not cause the crash, rather than the driver of the other vehicle proving that it did.
+It is also possible that the manufacturer’s burden may fall on its shoulders to prove that its vehicle did not cause the crash rather than on the driver of the other vehicle to prove that it did.

 “Eventually, and inevitably, the carmakers will have to take the blame,” an article in Scientific American concludes.

-Volvo and some other manufacturers of autonomous vehicles have already declared that they will pay for all injuries and property damage caused by their self-driving cars.
+Volvo and some other manufacturers of autonomous vehicles have already declared that they will pay for all injuries and property damage caused by their autonomous vehicles.
 (Volvo’s model is expected to debut in 2020.)

-The fact that manufacturers of semi-automated vehicles or fully autonomous vehicles could be held liable if their vehicles cause an accident make senses.
-Today, if a vehicle was found to be defective, and that defect contributed to a crash, the automaker would be held liable.
-In this sense, product liability laws would not need to be rewritten to address self-driving vehicles.
+It makes sense that manufacturers of semi-automated or fully autonomous vehicles could be held liable if their vehicles cause an accident.
+Today, if a vehicle was found to be defective and that defect contributed to a crash, the automaker would be liable.
+In this sense, product liability laws would not need to be rewritten to address autonomous vehicles.

 Could the Owner or Driver of an Autonomous Car Still Be Held Liable?

-Certainly, situations will still arise where the owner or driver of an autonomous car may still be held liable.
-For example, if the driver decides to take the vehicle off autopilot and navigate the roads, the driver may be held liable if a crash occurs.
+Certainly, situations will still arise where the owner or human driver of an autonomous car may still be held liable.
+For example, if self-driving car owners decide to take the vehicle off autopilot and navigate the roads, the driver may be held liable if a crash occurs.

-Additionally, if a vehicle required servicing or maintenance in order to perform optimally (as all vehicles do), and the owner of the vehicle failed to service the car, then the owner could be held liable if this failure contributed to an accident.
+Additionally, if a vehicle required servicing or maintenance to perform optimally (as all vehicles do) and the owner failed to service it, the owner could be held liable if this failure contributed to an accident.

-Whether a vehicle was driverless or not, liability can always be contested after a crash.
+Whether a vehicle is driverless or not, liability can always be contested after a crash.
 If you are involved in a case in which liability is an issue, make sure to get help from an experienced Austin car accident lawyer.
-Contact , today to learn more.